mendelbrot/mendelbrot.github.io/_posts/2021-04-14-serverless-flask.md

 If you want to program in Python, and use Serverless, then Flask is a good choice because it's lightweight.
 It transitions well from the original purpose as a server which is constantly running and handles everything, to becoming a micro-service with a small area of concern that's quickly spun up when needed and then shut down.

-Here's the project's github repo: [github.com/mendelbrot/serverless-flask](https://github.com/mendelbrot/serverless-flask)
+Here's the project's GitHub repo: [github.com/mendelbrot/serverless-flask](https://github.com/mendelbrot/serverless-flask)

 [Here's another Serverless Flask tutorial for reference.](https://www.serverless.com/blog/flask-python-rest-api-serverless-lambda-dynamodb)